 864 commits.
 588 merged PRs.
 295 contributors.
 Durable multi-agent Kanban.
 Persistent /goal tracking.
 8 P0 security fixes.
-Hermes just shipped the features OpenClaw users have been requesting for months.
+Hermes Agent v0.13 just shipped the features OpenClaw users have been requesting for months.

-AlphaSignal published their analysis three days ago: "Install Hermes v0.13 this weekend as the runtime layer next to Claude Code or Codex, not as a replacement."
+AlphaSignal — the developer newsletter with 200,000+ engineering subscribers — covered the release with a specific recommendation: "Install Hermes v0.13 this weekend as the runtime layer next to Claude Code or Codex, not as a replacement."
+Not "instead of OpenClaw."
+Next to it.

-One week after v0.12 shipped the Curator (self-maintaining skills).
-Seven days later, v0.13 shipped Kanban (multi-agent task completion).
+One week after v0.12 shipped the Curator (self-maintaining skills), v0.13 shipped Kanban (multi-agent task completion).
 Two releases in seven days that fundamentally changed what Hermes is.

 What "The Tenacity Release" Actually Ships